SawsanYusuf/covid-chest-xray-detection/README.md

 In our case, we will be using the ReduceLROnPlateau callback to decrease the learning rate of the model by a factor of 0.2 if its validation loss does not improve for two consecutive epochs.
 Additionally, we will use the early_stopping callback to stop the training process when the validation loss metric stops improving.

+### **Model fitting**

+In this step, we will actually fit the model for performing training of the model.
+For training the model, we are using a number of epochs of 30.

 ## 6. Model Evaluation
 After training our model we will be checking the overall training history of our model.
 ![](https://github.com/SawsanYusuf/COVID-19-Detection-using-CNN/blob/main/Images/Performance.png)